How to Return to the New Normal of Working

 As mentioned above, communication between managers and employees is important, especially when working remotely.
 It is important to have constant check-ins.
 These feedback check-ins allow for managers to better understand their employees' struggles, as well as gives employees an opportunity to get one-on-one time to find out where they can improve.
 In fact, 96% of employees say they want check ins regularly, whether it be for feedback or a chance to ask questions.
 (For first-time managers, this blog on how to give effective feedback may be a helpful resource).
 As we transition to our new way of working, regular check-ins can help direct reports stay productive.
 As you have these regular check-ins, you should be documenting them in one place.
-Having a feedback solution like Pavestep can help keep all documentation in order.
+Having a continuous feedback solution like Pavestep can help keep all documentation in order.

 Have a contingency plan for a sudden switch to remote work

 Although some people are already back into the office, there is still an abundance of uncertainty regarding whether it will stay like that or guidelines will change.
 In times like this, it is a good idea to have a contingency plan if all employees are suddenly required to work from home.
 During the first lock down, only 30%of business leaders felt that their organizations were ready for the complete transition into remote work.
 Because we now have some insight into what worked well and what didn’t, companies can better strategize how to handle flexible working arrangements.
 Some important factors to include in your contingency plan include ensuring that all employees have the hardware at home to successfully transfer to remote if need be and that working policies with clear guidelines are in place.
 Given that it is estimated that by 2023 the demand for remote work will increase 30%, creating arrangements for fully flexible work can greatly benefit organizations in the long run.

 How is your company adapting to the new normal?
 Let us know!